Kingxukai/linux/Documentation/filesystems/btrfs.rst

     * Read/write metadata verification
     * Online resize (shrink, grow)

-For more information please refer to the documentation site or wiki
+For more information please refer to the woke documentation site or wiki

   https://btrfs.readthedocs.io